 What is Cards Against Humanity Black Friday 2020 Prank?

 Cards Against Humanity plays a creative prank on Black Friday shoppers every year on the day after Thanksgiving.
-Their stunt is always creative and surprising, making us all wish we could be so inventive.
+Their stunt is always creative, surprising, and inventive.

 What is Cards Against Humanity Black Friday Sale?

 CAH has fun expansion card games to make us laugh, redesigned into three color-coded boxes – Red Box, Blue Box, and Green Box.
 They also have our favorite: Cards Against Humanity Family Edition.
 Of course, we also add KinderPerfect for even more fun!

-With these three expansion packs for sale on Amazon, we don’t think CAH will have another card pack for this Black Friday.
+With the Family Edition for sale on Amazon, we don’t think CAH will have another card pack for this Black Friday.
 But will they have a crazy humans vs. computers contest like last year?
-Or the 99% Off Sale like last year?
+Or the 99% Off Sale from the year before?
 Or buy more land on the US/Mexican border?
 Or just dig a senseless hole?